Giving Feedback

 Praise great work.
 Address underperformance.
 Help people improve.

-But in practice?
-It’s one of the trickiest things to do well—especially for new managers.
+In practice, it’s one of the trickiest things to do well, especially for new managers.

-Negative feedback can feel awkward, confrontational, and emotionally risky.
-Positive feedback, surprisingly, can be just as difficult.
-It can feel unnatural or forced to look someone in the eye and say: “That was brilliant.”
+Negative feedback feels awkward, confrontational, and emotionally risky.
+Positive feedback is surprisingly hard too.
+It feels unnatural to look someone in the eye and say, “That was brilliant.”

-But giving great feedback—consistently, clearly, and with care—is one of the most powerful tools in your leadership toolbox.
-Done well, it gives people clarity, accountability, and connection.
-It tells them where they stand and builds trust that you’ll always be honest with them—especially when it matters most.
+Giving great feedback, consistently, clearly, and with care, is one of the most powerful tools you have.
+It gives people clarity, accountability, and connection.
+It tells them where they stand and builds trust that you’ll be honest with them when it matters most.

 What Happens When You Don’t Give Feedback